Ask AI

 Real-Life Examples

-Here are some practical ways you can use the "Create a boolean" action:
+Here are some examples of how you might use the "Create a boolean" action:

 Example 1: Setting a Feature Flag